AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    C. X1(1) := Y1(1);
    D. :answer:`Y1 := X1;`

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Legal - elements are boolean`
+   A. Legal - elements are :ada:`Boolean`
-   B. :explanation:`Legal - object types match`
+   B. Legal - object types match
-   C. :explanation:`Legal - elements are boolean`
+   C. Legal - elements are :ada:`Boolean`
-   D. :explanation:`Although the sizes are the same and the elements are the same, the type is different`
+   D. Although the sizes are the same and the elements are the same, the type is different

 ===========================
 Unconstrained Array Types